fabricekabongo/loggerhead/README.md

 ```

-The output will look like so:
+The output will look like this:

 ```
 2024/06/10 01:44:07 Please set the following environment variables: